jarrodtaylor/jarrodtaylor.github.io/.alternator/.readme/contract-gigs/chewy.md

 @location: Plantation, FL
 ---
-Chewy combines the personalized service of your neighborhood pet store with the convenience and speed of e-commerce.
+Chewy combines the personalized service of your neighborhood pet store with the convenience and speed of e–commerce.

-I helped convert their web design to be mobile-first.
+I helped convert their web design to be mobile first.

 - AngularJS
 - Ruby on Rails